golemfactory/yagna/agent/provider/readme.md

 numbers for `YAGNA_API_URL`, and `YAGNA_ACTIVITY_URL` to e.g. 7768,
 and the port number in `GSB_URL` to e.g. 7465 in your new `.env` file.

+Run yagna daemon:
 ```
-# Run yagna service:
 cargo run --bin yagna -- service run
 ```

+In a new console:
 ```
 # Get some ETH and GNT from faucet on testnet.
 This can last a little bit long!
-# If it doesn't work, try again.
+If it doesn't work, try again.
 cargo run --bin yagna payment init -r

 # Check if you got credit on your account:
 cargo run --bin yagna payment status

-# Run requestor in a new console (commands.json contains commands to be executed on the provider):
+# Run requestor (commands.json contains commands to be executed on the provider):
 RUST_LOG=info cargo run --bin ya-requestor -- --exe-script ../exe-unit/examples/commands.json
 ```